learning-zone/angular-basics/README.md

 4. Helper classes

 #### Q. ***What is a DI token?***

 A DI token is a lookup token associated with a dependency provider in dependency injection system.
 The injector maintains an internal token-provider map that it references when asked for a dependency and the DI token is the key to the map.
-Let\'s take example of DI Token usage,
+Lets take example of DI Token usage,

 ```typescript
 const BASE_URL = new InjectionToken<string>('BaseUrl');
 const injector =